alexcj10/mlnew/README.md

 - Never commit `venv` to GitHub
 - Always activate venv before working
 - All production code lives in `src/`
-- Notebooks are for EDA only
+- Notebooks are for exploration only, not production

 > Virtual environment isolates dependencies, `requirements.txt` guarantees reproducibility, and a clean folder structure keeps ML projects production-ready.